dotnet/runtime/src/tools/illink/src/ILLink.Tasks/README.md

 - Determine the assemblies and options to pass to illink.
 - Remove unused native files from the publish output.
-- Run crossgen on the linked assemblies to improve startup performance.

 The full set of options is described below.